moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is the difference between a unit test and a functional/integration test?
 * What is the purpose of a code style linting tool?
 * What is Selenium?
 What are the different Selenium components?
+* What is the difference between Enzyme's rendering methods?

 #### Performance Questions: